About Hong Kong

 Hong Kong enjoys a subtropical climate with daily means 26 to 28°C around the months of May to June.

 Travel and Tourism

-Visitors entering Hong Kong are advised to visit the website of the Immigration Department, Hong Kong SAR Government, for more information regarding visa applications.
+Visitors entering Hong Kong are advised to visit the website of the Immigration Department, Hong Kong SAR Government, for more information regarding visa application.
 The link below has relevant information regarding visa and entry permit requirements.
 Please refer to “Part II” for visa/permit exemptions.